 Presented by Rob Hulls, Director, Centre for Innovative Justice and former Attorney-General for the state of Victoria.
 Rob describes his passion for social justice and law reform.

-"It’s a centre of excellence, learning, teaching and research in relation to smart justice.
+"It’s a centre of excellence, learning, teaching, and research in relation to smart justice.
 Alternatives to imprisonment.
 Alternatives to resolving civil matters by way of the court system.
-We've got to think smarter when it comes to our justice system.”
+We've got to think smarter when it comes to justice.”

 Bridge of Hope Innocence Initiative

 The Bridge of Hope Innocence Initiative at RMIT is a joint venture between RMIT University and The Bridge of Hope Foundation.
-The Initiative follows the work of others in the innocence movement who aim to both investigate claims of wrongful conviction and campaign for reform of issues that lead to these injustices.
+It allows students to join those in the innocence movement who aim to both investigate claims of wrongful conviction, and campaign for reform of issues that lead to them.